basilesportif/gall-guide/guide-docs/overview.md

 * [Types Used in Gall Apps](appendix_types.md)

 ## What Is Gall?
-Gall is a program (OS kernel or "vane") that runs in the background on Urbit's operating system, Arvo.
+Gall is a progrfam (OS kernel or "vane") that runs in the background on Urbit's operating system, Arvo.
 It manages most of the programs you think of as Urbit's apps.

+### Platforms, Not Just Applications

+Gall's capabilities go well beyond what you normally think of as "standalone applications."
+Because of Urbit's design, Gall apps/modules can [cleanly interact](https://ngnghm.github.io/blog/2015/12/25/chapter-7-platforms-not-applications/) with other apps/modules on the local ship or remote ones.
+They also can call the operating system in ways that are much more manageable than you may be used to in Unix programming (if you have that background).

+Gall modules can, for example:
+- run background chron jobs that periodically check your data
+- coordinate data sources from other Gall apps
+- provide full-blown user experiences with frontend
+- run database resources that back multiple services

-Most Urbit apps know and love, like Chat and Publish, are Gall applications.
+Most of the Urbit apps know and love, like Chat and Publish, are Gall applications, but so are the "background" modules that coordinate your experience, like the `group` data store and logic.

-Gall passes all messages going into your app, and processes all messages going out from your app.
+Gall handles all messages going into your app, and routes all messages going out from your app to the correct destination.

 ### Gall's Responsibilities
 * App Registration: Gall listens for commands to register new user applications and start watching them.